isblab/nestor/README.md

 Once the runs terminate, these plots will be generated:
 1. **Evidence**: The plot shows the mean values of evidence for all the candidate representations along with errorbars showing the standard error on the mean.
 2. **MCMC per-step time**: The plot shows the time required to sample one MCMC step per run.
 This is computed as `(time taken for iteration 0)/((number of initial frames)*(number of MCMC steps per frame))`
-3. **NestOR efficiency**: A scatter plot showing the mean total NestOR process time for all candidate representations.

 ### Output YAML file